 Are Any of the Transportation Passes Worth It for Your Trip?

-If you have a detailed itinerary and know you will be taking the train frequently, it is worthwhile to consider whether any of the transportation passes are worth the trip.
+If you have a detailed itinerary and plan to take the train frequently, it is worthwhile to consider whether any of the transportation passes are worth the cost of the trip.

 While some passes can be purchased on the spot, many are usually cheaper or can only be purchased overseas.
 So, ensure the exchange voucher is in your bag before heading to the airport.
 For e-vouchers, we suggest printing them out in case your phone isn’t working upon arrival.

 Note that the nationwide JR Pass isn’t worth it for most people after the price hike in 2022.
-However, if you plan to do a round trip from Tokyo to Hiroshima within 7 days, the 7-day pass is still worth it.
+However, if you plan to make a round trip from Tokyo to Hiroshima within 7 days, the 7-day pass is still worthwhile.

 For more information on how to determine whether a JR Pass is worth it for your trip, refer to our “Do I Need a JR Pass” article.

 The most common tourist pass in Tokyo is the Tokyo Subway Pass.
 The pass allows you to take the Tokyo Metro and Toei Subway unlimitedly.
-Most attractions in Tokyo (excluding Tokyo Disney Resort) are close to a station of the two rail companies.
+Most attractions in Tokyo (excluding Tokyo Disney Resort) are conveniently located near a station of one of the two major rail companies.

 For other transportation deals that might save you money, refer to our Guide to Tokyo’s Transportation Passes.